Valve Steam Deck's Custom AMD SoC Pictured Up Close

 When Valve first announced its Steam Deck console last year and said that it would use an AMD system-on-chip, we thought that the company would take a page from Aya Neo's book with an off-the-shelf SoC.
 But, as it turns out, the processor used by Valve is a custom SoC that carries the company's brand, which suggests that this SKU is exclusive to the console developer.

 Just like semi-custom SoCs that power game consoles from Microsoft and Sony, the Steam Deck's processor (previously referred to as Aerith and Van Gogh) carries Valve's logotype to emphasize that the chip belongs to the console.
-While the key building blocks of the Steam Deck SoC — four Zen 2 cores with SMT at 2.40 – 3.50 GHz and eight RDNA 2 compute units at 1.0 – 1.60 GHz — are used for other products, the exact processor is tuned to operate within a 4 – 15 Watt TDP range.
-Given a rather complex voltage regulating module for the SoC (videos of Steam Deck dissection and VRM have been published by Gamers Nexus and Linux Tech Tips).
+While the key building blocks of the Steam Deck SoC — four Zen 2 cores with SMT at 2.40 to 3.50 GHz and eight RDNA 2 compute units at 1.0 to 1.60 GHz — are used for other products, the exact processor is tuned to operate within a 4 to 15 Watt TDP range.
+Given a rather complex voltage regulating module for the SoC (Videos of Steam Deck dissection and VRM have been published by Gamers Nexus and Linus Tech Tips), it looks like AMD and Valve have spent quite some time tuning the chip for the console to get the right performance at a low TDP.”

 Given that we are dealing with a customized design (and not an off-the-shelf SoC with Zen 2 cores and outdated Radeon RX Vega GPU), it is evident that Valve has invested significant resources in it.
 This in turn indicates that Valve is adamant about making sure that its mobile Steam Deck game console is a success.